mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	....:
 	sage:

-Since ``n=44`` is even, the *condition* is met and the :func:`.print` command is executed, but when ``n=37``, nothing will happen since the condition has not been met.
-Almost all programming is the skillful application of simple statements like this.
+For ``n=44``, the *condition* is met and the :func:`.print` command is executed.
+Conversely, for ``n=37``, nothing will happen since the condition has not been met.
+Most of what programming is is the skillful application of simple statements like this.

 Unlike some other languages, SageMath is picky about indentation, a practice it inherits from Python.
-Instead of using some kind of punctuation to denote the beginning and ending of a *block* of code, SageMath uses *indentation*.
-All of the code to be run supposing a condition is met must be at the same level of indentation.
-This takes some getting used to, but it produces neat, organized code that is often easier to read.
+Instead of using some kind of punctuation to denote the beginning and ending of a *block* of code, SageMath uses *indentation* (notice though that we do need a *colon* after the condition is written).
+All of the code to be run under a certain condition must be at the same level of indentation.
+This might take some time to get used to, but it produces neat, organized code that is often easier to read.

 .. index:: elif, if-else statement